adambarghouthi/applauz-assessment/README.md

 | name | ```string```
 | email | ```string``` |

-Delimit name or email with a comma to add more than one search term.
+Delimit strings with comma(s) to add more than one search term.

 ### POST